-Microbial Results Highest# Pos- itive in a Month MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment
+Microbial Results Highest # Positive in a Month MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment

-Coliform are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may
+Coliform are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
+Your water source is tested monthly and has been found to be free of these contaminants.

 Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2018 1.5 15 0 0 No Corrosion of household plumbing systems Copper (ppm) 2018 0.36 1.3 1.3 ο 0 No Corrosion of household plumbing systems
+Possible Source of Contamination Lead (ppb) 2018 1.5 15 0 0 No Corrosion of household plumbing systems Copper (ppm) 2016 0.36 1.3 1.3 5 0 No Corrosion of household plumbing systems